jmcook1186/mistral-data-agent/README.md

     - Extend beyond text to analyze attachments, links, and multimedia
     - Sentiment analysis from tone (if audio available)
     - Network analysis of reply patterns and collaboration structure

-## Contributing

-This project is under active development.
-If you encounter issues or have suggestions for improvements, please open an issue on the repository.

-Key areas where contributions would be valuable:
-- Local embedding generation workflows
-- Alternative sampling strategies (stratified, importance sampling)
-- Custom analysis modules that extend `consensus_metrics.py`
-- Improved error handling and retry logic for API calls
-- Visualization retrieval or local generation methods